-Hidden in a deep mountain valley just 2 1/2 hours from Melbourne, the historic gold mining town of Walhalla is a fascinating destination to visit in Victoria.
+Hidden in a deep mountain valley just 2 1/2 hours east of Melbourne, the historic gold mining town of Walhalla is a fascinating destination to visit in Victoria.
 It’s also surprising dog-friendly!
 Read on to find out what you can get up to with your dog on a visit to Walhalla…

 Dog-Friendly Sightseeing in Walhalla